nilariahi/COMP2521_24T2/week04/bst.md

     Are there any kinds of trees for which all output orders will be the same?

-3. Implement the following function that counts the number of odd values in a tree.
+3. Write a recursive function to count the total number of nodes in a tree.
 Use the following function interface:

     ```c
-    int bstCountOdds(struct node *t) { ... }
+    int bstNumNodes(struct node *t) {}
     ```

+4. Implement the following function that counts the number of odd values in a tree.
+Use the following function interface:

+    ```c
+    int bstCountOdds(struct node *t) {}
+    ```

-4. Implement the following function to count number of internal nodes in a given tree.
+5. Implement the following function to count number of internal nodes in a given tree.
 An internal node is a node with at least one child node.
 Use the following function interface:

     ```c
-    int bstCountInternal(struct node *t) { ... }
+    int bstCountInternal(struct node *t) {}
     ```

+6. Write a recursive function to compute the height of a tree.
+The *height* of a tree is defined as the length of the longest path from the root to a leaf.
+The *path length* is a count of the number of *links* (edges) on the path.
+The height of an empty tree is -1.
+Use the following function interface:

+    ```c
+    int bstHeight(struct node *t) {}
+    ```

-5. Implement the following function that returns the level of the node containing a given key if such a node exists, otherwise the function returns -1 (when a given key is not in the binary search tree).
+7. Implement the following function that returns the level of the node containing a given key if such a node exists, otherwise the function returns -1 (when a given key is not in the binary search tree).
 The level of the root node is zero.
 Use the following function interface:

     ```c
-    int bstNodeLevel(struct node *t, int key) { ... }
+    int bstNodeLevel(struct node *t, int key) {}
     ```

-6. Implement the following function that counts the number of values that are greater than a given value.
+8. Implement the following function that counts the number of values that are greater than a given value.
 This function should avoid visiting nodes that it doesn't have to visit.
 Use the following function interface:

     ```c
-    int bstCountGreater(struct node *t, int val) { ... }
+    int bstCountGreater(struct node *t, int val) {}
     ```